fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 #### 5.16*: Blog list tests, step4

-Write an integration test for your application that verifies that if the user is not logged into the application, the application only displays a login form and no blogs are rendered.
+Write an integration test for your application that verifies that if the user is not logged into the application, then the application only displays a login form and no blogs are rendered.

 The test can wait for the content of the component to render with the _waitForElement_ function.